-'It was not my keys that Zhangsan found in the gym yesterday.' / 'It was my keys that Zhangsan did not find in the gym yesterday.'
+'It was not my keys that Zhangsan found in the gym yesterday.' / \'It was my keys that Zhangsan did not find in the gym yesterday.'

-(58) Zhangsan bu $[{\nu P}$ xihuan zai jianshenfang duanlian].
-Zhangsan NEG like in gym exercise

-'Zhangsan does not like to do exercises in the gym.'
+(58) Zhangsan bu [vP] xihuan zai jianshenfang duanlian].
+Zhangsan NEG like in gym exercise 'Zhangsan does not like to do exercises in the gym.'

-The second mission of this section is to syntactically account for the interpretive effect coerced by shi.
+effect coerced by shi.
 Since the semantics of an exhaustive focus marked by shi comprises two components: an identification of a subset of alternatives evoked by the focus structure (this component is shared by all focus types) and a denial of all the other alternatives that potentially make the presupposition true (this component is EF exclusive), I propose an articulated focus projection in the left periphery, following Bianchi et al. (2015, 2016).
 Given that the exhaustive implicature of the focus is only activated in the availability of a set of alternative propositions triggered by a focus structure, I argue that there is a Focus-associated-implicature Projection (FaiP in short) base generated right above the FocP.
 I further propose that shi is merged in the head of FaiP, bearing an implicature triggering feature [EXHAUSTIVE].
-In this vein, the former semantic component of a shi-marked focus is completed by the time the [FOCUS] feature of Foc is checked off, with its specifier being optionally filled.
+In this vein, the former semantic component of a shi-marked focus is completed by the time the [Focus] feature of Foc is checked off, with its specifier being optionally filled.
 The second semantic component is achieved through the selectional requirement imposed by the Fai head shi on the element bearing a focus feature.
 Since, as I have conjectured previously, the Foc head is specified [FOCUS, (EPP)], the following schematization should offer a syntactic account for the asymmetry in terms of the Adjacency requirement.